Stage 3 reading - Literal comprehension skills

 National Literacy Learning Progression

-- UnT8: uses knowledge of the features and convention of the type of text to build meaning (recognises that the beginning of a persuasive text may introduce the topic and the line of argument) (process); skims and scans texts for key words to identify the main idea (process)
+UnT8: monitors reading for meaning using grammatical and contextual knowledge (see Fluency) (process); uses knowledge of the features and convention of the type of text to build meaning (e.g. recognises that the beginning of a persuasive text may introduce the topic and the line of argument) (process); skims and scans texts for key words to track the development of ideas (process); identifies how technical and discipline-specific words develop meaning in texts (vocabulary)

 - UnT10: integrates automatically a range of processes such as predicting, confirming predictions, monitoring, and connecting relevant elements of the text to build meaning (process)